 The only place I don’t use this cleaner/disinfectant is on our windows and mirrors.
 I love our Homemade Window Cleaner for that!

-It’s held to such high regards around here, that it recently was promoted to a beautiful glass spray bottle!
+Our favorite, tough cleaner is held to such high regards around here, that it recently was promoted to a beautiful glass spray bottle!
 All things loved around here go in glass, but I’ll save that for another post.

 The kids clean and I love that this is completely safe for them to use since I know exactly what’s in it!
 They clean their tub, tops of their dressers, their sink and around the toilet.
 Spray away, kids!
 Because we know that there’s no harsh chemicals and is tough at the same time!